• Skip to main content

 This paste is the ‘glue’ needed to bring together the oats and nuts.
 Too little, and the Chocolate Granola Bars will crumble apart.
 Too much, and they’ll be too sweet and soft.

 3. Make the paste.
-In a food processor's bowl, add the dates, peanut butter, whole hazelnuts, maple syrup, water and salt.
+Add dates, peanut butter, whole hazelnuts, maple syrup, coconut oil, water, and salt in a food processor's bowl.
 Blend until smooth and thick, scraping the base and sides of the bowl halfway through (Images 5 & 6).

 Make the Granola Bar Mix